unlock-protocol/unlock/docs/docs/governance/frequently-asked-questions.md

 ## What is the lifecycle of a proposal?

 Proposals start as discussions and conversations.
-We suggest using [Discourse](https://unlock.community) but they can happen anywhere as long as they are _visible_ by all token holders.
+We suggest using [Discord](https://discord.unlock-protocol.com) but they can happen anywhere as long as they are _visible_ by all token holders.
 These conversations can be initiated by any community member.
 In the beginning, proposals are discussed between community members with the intention of making voting easier and straightforward by increasing awareness.

 Once a relative consensus has been reached in the community, a community member will submit the proposal for votes, in the form of executable code.

-At that stage, every delegate can vote in favor or against the proposal for 8 days.
+At that stage, every delegate can vote in favor or against the proposal.

-If the proposal gets approved by a majority and if a quorum of at least 15,000 votes has been reached, then the proposal will get executed after a time lock of 3 hours.
+If the proposal gets approved by a majority and if a quorum has been reached, then the proposal will get executed after a time lock period.

 ## Where do governance discussions take place?

-Governance discussions can take place on our [Discourse](https://unlock.community) in the “Governance” section.
+Governance discussions can take place on our [Discord](https://discord.unlock-protocol.com) in the “Unlock DAO” section.
 Any community member can discuss the protocol and governance anywhere they want but we suggest having these discussions in the open to gather feedback and buy in.

+## What is the Unlock Protocol Token (UP)

+The Unlock Protocol governance tokens, also known as [UP tokens](https://docs.unlock-protocol.com/governance/unlock-dao-tokens), are the governance tokens for the Unlock Protocol.
+Holders of UP tokens collectively form the Unlock DAO.

+Here is [a full FAQ and description of the UP tokens](https://docs.unlock-protocol.com/governance/unlock-dao-tokens), including tokenomics.

+UP tokens were previously known as Unlock Discount Tokens (UDT).

 ## How do I vote on governance proposals?

 Voting for the Unlock DAO happens "on chain" thru the governor contract.
-To send their transactions, delegates can use any front-end application that supports the OpenZeppelin Governor contracts, like [Tally](https://www.withtally.com/governance/unlock/).
+To send their transactions, delegates can use any front-end application that supports the OpenZeppelin Governor contracts, like [Tally](https://www.tally.xyz/gov/unlock-protocol)).
 Voting on a proposal is only available to delegates with the balance of tokens they had at the time of the proposals' submission.

 ## How can I help the Unlock DAO?